sowmi546/MyReadsApp/README.md

 # Steps to run the project :
-1. Clone the below GIT repository https://github.com/sowmi546/MyReadsApp.git and navigate to MyReadsApp folder
+1. Clone the below GIT repository https://github.com/sowmi546/MyReadsApp.git and navigate to MyReadsApp folder using command  `cd MyReadsApp`

 2. Install all project dependencies with `npm install`